Chee Dale Walk

 2. At the fingerpost, turn right off the main path, onto a less distinct grassy track, and continue heading uphill.
 This direction is signed "Blackwell".

-If you're feeling tired, and would rather get back to the start of the walk the easiest way (without a steep pull uphill on the slopes to your right), continue straight ahead at the fingerpost (in the direction marked with a cross in the photo), signed to "Monsal Trail, Blackwell Dale".
+If you're feeling tired and would rather get back to the start of the walk, the easiest way (without a steep pull uphill on the slopes to your right) is to continue straight ahead at the fingerpost (in the direction marked with a cross in the photo), signed to "Monsal Trail, Blackwell Dale".
 You'll soon reach the broad track of the Monsal Trail.
 Turn right onto the trail, go through Chee Tor tunnel, and this will take you back to the Cycle Hire Centre and Tuck Shop.

 5. Continue on up the grassy slope, until the hill starts to ease, and finally flattens.
-When you reach a stone wall across the track, go through the small wooden gate (alongside a larger field gate).
+When you reach a stone wall across the track, go through the wooden gate.

-6. Continue across the grassy field (usually full of grazing sheep)—you'll soon reach a second stone wall with a small wooden gate (circled in the photo).
+6. Continue across the grassy field (often full of grazing sheep), following the yellow-tipped marker posts – you'll soon reach a second stone wall with a small wooden gate (circled in the photo).
 Go through the gate, and enter a larger field on the other side of the wall.

 8. After about 300 metres, you'll reach the end of the large field.
 Follow the wall round to the right, joining a larger farm track which you should now follow.
 This track is firm underfoot when dry, but this area can get very muddy after prolonged rain.